-If people aged between 65 to 74 years want to make personal contributions to super they must meet a "work test" - this involves them working for at least 40 hours over 30 consecutive days in the financial year in which they wish to make a contribution.
+If people aged up to 75 want to make personal contributions to super they must meet a "work test" - this involves them working for at least 40 hours over 30 consecutive days in the financial year in which they wish to make a contribution.
 In this regard, note that:

 - The 30 consecutive days required doesn't have to be worked in one particular month, and there is no maximum number of hours you may work - the test is a minimum requirement.

 - Your work must involve remuneration for your efforts - you must be "gainfully employed" for the purposes of the legislation.
 The type of activity seems irrelevant as long as it is legal - and consequently voluntary activities do not qualify.
 Contact the ATO to discuss if you have any doubts regarding whether you would qualify.

 - Note that the "work test" doesn't apply to SG (Superannuation Guarantee) contributions - if you are working and meet eligibility criteria, then your employer must pay SG contributions.